 - Interprofessional Student Teams.
 The interprofessional student team comes together to learn from, with and about each other.

 - Patient Identified.
-Using criteria established by the practice in Standard 4 Element A, Identifying Patients for Care Management, an appropriate patient is identified for the student team to provide care management activities with.
+Using criteria established by the practice, and per CM Competency A – CM1, an appropriate patient is identified for the student team to provide care management activities with.

-- Patient Encounter.
-The student team interviews and examines a patient, involving the family/caregivers as is appropriate and using care planning strategies found in Standard 4 Element B, Care Planning and Self-Care Support.
+- Patient Encounter and Care Planning.
+The student team interviews and examines a patient, involving the family/caregivers when appropriate and using care planning strategies found in Care Management and Support (CM) Competency B.

 - Comprehensive Health Assessment.
-The team completes a comprehensive health assessment using the factors in Standard 3 Element C, Comprehensive Health Assessment.
+The team completes a comprehensive health assessment using Knowing and Managing Your Patients (KM) Competency A–KM2, KM3 and KM8.

 - Medication Management Review.
-The team conducts a medication management review to meet Standard 4 Element C, Medication Management.
+The team conducts a medication management review to meet Knowing and Managing Your Patients (KM) Competency D.

 - Report and Presentation.
 The team writes and presents their overall assessment, recommendations and patient care plan to the practice team.
 This presentation may or may not include the patient and/or family/caregivers.